aws-samples/aurora-postgresql-pgvector/apgpgvector-bedrock-qna/README.md

 To use the GenAI Q&A with pgvector and Amazon Aurora PostgreSQL App, follow these steps:

+1. Ensure that you have installed the required dependencies and have access to Amazon Bedrock models that you wish to use.

-1. Ensure that you have installed the required dependencies and added the HuggingFace API access tokens and Aurora PostgreSQL DB details to the `.env` file.
+2. Ensure that you have added Aurora PostgreSQL DB details to the `.env` file.

-2. Ensure you have installed the extension `pgvector` on your Aurora PostgreSQL DB cluster:
+3. Ensure you have installed the extension `pgvector` on your Aurora PostgreSQL DB cluster:
    ```
    CREATE EXTENSION vector;
    ```

-3. Run the `app.py` file using the Streamlit CLI.
+4. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```
    streamlit run app.py
    ```

-4. The application will launch in your default web browser, displaying the user interface.
+5. The application will launch in your default web browser, displaying the user interface.

-5. Load multiple PDF documents into the app by following the provided instructions.
+6. Load multiple PDF documents into the app by following the provided instructions.

-6. Ask questions in natural language about the loaded PDFs using the search interface.
+7. Ask questions in natural language about the loaded PDFs using the search interface.

-## I am encountering an error about token dimension mismatch (1536 vs 768)

-Follow the recommendations from this [GitHub Issue thread](https://github.com/hwchase17/langchain/issues/2219).

 ## Contributing